almet/notmyidea/content/mozilla/introducing-cornice.rst

 is encoded the right way.
 A resource, available at an URL, can be available in different formats.
 This is especially true for web services.

-Cornice can help you to deal with this.
-The services you define can tell which content-types they can deal with, and this will be checked against the **Accept** headers sent by the client.
+Cornice can help you dealing with this.
+The services you define can tell which `Content-Types` values they can deal with and this will be checked against the **Accept** headers sent by the client.

 Let's refine a bit our previous example, by specifying which content-types are